top of page

 THE WAVE

 Nothing beats an old fashioned waving goodbye.
 Do it before signing off, others will follow suit!
+Take a screenshot and send it all participants.

 04/